denten-books/plain-text/4-screen.md

 observer.
 To illustrate these two amendments, Katz imagined a measuring system that involves a supply of marbles in a large beaker.
 We can thereby agree to use a "handful" as an approximate unit of measurement with that system.
-Thus one can observe a situation in which the beaker contains "three handfuls of marbles."
-Katz's system is analog, even though marbles themselves are a perfectly discrete medium, because it establishes no precise convention to reproduce handfuls.
+Thus one can observe a situation in which the beaker contains three handfuls of marbles.
+Katz's system is analog, even though marbles themselves are a perfectly" discrete medium, because it establishes no precise convention to reproduce handfuls.
 The marble-beaker system violates Haugeland's requirement for "positive and reliable" standards of reproducibility.
 My two handfuls might be different from yours due to the difference in the size or our hands.